speakeasy-api/openapi-directory/SDKs/amazonaws.com/ssm-incidents/2018-05-10/go/README.md

 * `CreateTimelineEvent` - Creates a custom timeline event on the incident details page of an incident record.
 Timeline events are automatically created by Incident Manager, marking key moment during an incident.
 You can create custom timeline events to mark important events that are automatically detected by Incident Manager.
 * `DeleteIncidentRecord` - Delete an incident record from Incident Manager.
 * `DeleteReplicationSet` - Deletes all Regions in your replication set.
 Deleting the replication set deletes all Incident Manager data.
-* `DeleteResourcePolicy` - Deletes the resource policy that AWS Resource Access Manager uses to share your Incident Manager resource.
+* `DeleteResourcePolicy` - Deletes the resource policy that Resource Access Manager uses to share your Incident Manager resource.
 * `DeleteResponsePlan` - Deletes the specified response plan.
 Deleting a response plan stops all linked CloudWatch alarms and EventBridge events from creating an incident with this response plan.
 * `DeleteTimelineEvent` - Deletes a timeline event from an incident.
-* `GetIncidentRecord` - Returns the details of the specified incident record.
+* `GetIncidentRecord` - Returns the details for the specified incident record.
 * `GetReplicationSet` - Retrieve your Incident Manager replication set.
 * `GetResourcePolicies` - Retrieves the resource policies attached to the specified response plan.
 * `GetResponsePlan` - Retrieves the details of the specified response plan.